archbhise/archbhise.github.io/_posts/2016-02-08-the-patterson-cycle.markdown

 </figure>
 </div>

-<p>Venture investing has it’s very own as well: the Patterson cycle.
+<p>Venture investing has its very own as well: the Patterson cycle.
 Coined by the legendary venture capitalist, Arthur Patterson, he explains it roughly as: "The venture business has a pattern of roughly eight years of growth followed by six years of retrenchment.”
 <br><br>
 Given the steady growth in venture funding since 2010, it’s unclear if we are past the peak or this is just a blip.
 It's evident from the recent Dow Jones Q4 VC report that venture funding has definitely decreased for the past few quarters in a row.</p>